bubstance/templeos-plus/README.md

 Networking via `net-run.sh` (for Shrine images)
 -----------------------------------------------

-Sources `net-config.sh` and runs Shrine with networking enabled.
+Sources `net.conf` and runs Shrine with networking enabled.

 Displaying in text-only mode with `text-run.sh` (for TinkerOS images)
 -----------------------------------------------

 Requires installing `TinkerOS` and setting the graphical display mode to `15` during installation.

-Sources `text-config.sh` and runs TinkerOS in the text-only 15th mode.
+Sources `text.conf` and runs TinkerOS in the text-only 15th mode.

 ---